binayaktesting/nyc-bus-delay-prediction/README.md

 -  Jupyter Notebook for organizing and documenting the entire process

 ## What I Found
 To simplify and better reflect real-world operations, I grouped several related issues (like flat tires, won't start, and mechanical failure) into Mechanical Issues".
+I found Traffic and Mechanical issues accounted for a large portion of delays
 ![Top Delay Reasons](top_delay_reasons.PNG)

-- Traffic and Mechanical issues accounted for a large portion of delays, especially when grouped (e.g., flat tires, engine problems).
 - Some companies consistently had longer delays, with Pride Transportation topping the list.
 - Thunderstorms slightly increased average delays, while hail had no measurable impact, likely because it’s rare in NYC.
 - Friday and Monday had slightly higher delays, but weekday patterns were mostly stable.